 According to the article, China proved to be a responsible country as it “from the start acted openly and transparently in releasing relevant information to the world and seeking international cooperation to prevent the spread of the epidemic worldwide.”
 Now when the EU is more affected by the Covid-19 outbreak while the number of newly confirmed cases in China keeps shrinking and “imported cases” outnumbered domestically-transmitted cases, it is quite easy for Beijing to sustain the levels of praise for the government’s response and efforts to help the world while preventing the novel coronavirus from “re-entering” China.

-Beijing saving the
+Beijing saving the world?

 The praise for China and its leadership is visible all over the Chinese media, and it is not coming only from inside of the country, but also from abroad.
 The articles on the Xinhua website feature “overseas experts” from Greece, Egypt or Russia praising the “responsible reaction” of the Chinese regime and the outcomes it has reached as well as the Xi Jinping’s “responsibility and care about his people.”
 The articles also quote foreign experts or officials saying that the prompt action coming from the CCP helped the rest of the world to gain time before the disease spread across the Chinese borders.
 Moreover, some of them claim that the experience China has gained while containing the virus within its territory is now crucial for the countries where the outbreak is yet to reach its peak.